mahmood8664/car-charging-management/readme.md

 ### Calling APIs
 The application default port is 8080, and after running successfully, you can find the swagger address at http://localhost:8080/swagger-ui/

-### Database
-You need mongodb to run this application.
-The information for connecting to database should be provided in `application.yml` config file.

 ### Test Coverage
 ![coverage report](./img/coverage.png)